BlastOfMihh/AIXNO/README.md

 # AIXNO
-A tic tac toe with artificial inteligence
+An (unbeatable) 3D tic tac toe game with artificial inteligence.

 This program uses the minimax algorithm in order to calculate the best moves for the opponent.